Visualize your network and solve problems faster with network mapping software

 Get a bird's-eye view of your network

 Change your map's layout to fit your preferences.
-Using geographical and physical maps, you can quickly identify the physical location of a problematic device on an office floorplan, campus map, blueprint, Google Earth view… the sky’s the limit!
+Using geographical and physical maps, you can quickly identify the location of a problematic device on an office floorplan, campus map, blueprint, or Google Earth view.
+The sky’s the limit!

-With just a glance at your maps, you could quickly identify, for instance:
+With just a glance at your network maps, you could quickly identify,:

 - Which room the problem server is located in

 - The exact cross streets of an access point that requires attention

 - Which remote office is experiencing network slowdowns

 Google Earth Integration

 Is your network spread across multiple locations?
 A favorite feature for many Intermapper users is that an Intermapper map can be superimposed on the background of the Google Earth application.
 This makes it easy for non-technicians to view the network status at every location with an attractive backdrop in the Google Earth window.

 With Intermapper’s Google Earth integration:

 - Your network equipment is represented by color-coded icons